BrunoReX/jSearchmonkey/README.md

 ##Fixed
 * Modified date not working
 * Created date not working
+* Dates, when printed in the comboboxes, are not in local format

 ##Known
 * In summary, the most recent file is not the most recent.